Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 Imagine how it would look on t-shirts, hats, pens, keychains, and other materials.
 Imagine it was the size of a billboard or a postage stamp.
 Would it still convey your message?

 Color is often the biggest determining factor of versatility.
-You might start the design process in black and white so you can focus on shape and concept.
-Then add and change colors later on.
+You might start the design process in black and white to focus on shape and concept.
+Then add and change the colors later.

 7. It’s Appropriate